ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 # Overview

-A Oblivious HTTP Client must initially know the following:
+An Oblivious HTTP Client must initially know the following:

 * The identity of an Oblivious Gateway Resource.
 This might include some information about what Target Resources the Oblivious Gateway Resource